 The base SHAKEN Governance Model and Certificate Management specification [add ref] mandates support for STI certificates that have a scope of authority expressed in terms of the identity of the certificate holder.
 Specifically, the TN Authorization List of the SHAKEN STI certificate must contain a ServiceProviderCode data item that identifies the SP holding the certificate.
 The assumption is that a terminating network performing STI verification trusts that an originating SP will sign PASSporT tokens only when it has established a verified association with the TN used for the call.
 This is a reasonable assumption, given that the STI-VS can verify that the originating SP has been authorized by the STI-PA to perform SHAKEN authentication.

-Since a Customer AF is not an STI-authorized entity, it would not be appropriate to have verification services blindly trust that an originating Customer AF holding a valid PoP certificate is authorized to use the calling TN.
+Since a Customer AF is not an STI-authorized entity, it would not be appropriate to have verification services blindly trust that an originating Customer AF holding a valid PoP certificate is authorized to attest to the calling TN.
 The scope of a PoP certificate must therefore be expressed in more granular terms that explicitly identify the TN or set of TNs that have been delegated by the TN Provider to the Customer AF.
 In this way, a verifier can check that the calling TN is on the list of TNs identified by the PoP certificate.
 This more granular scope for TN PoP certificates is achieved using the TelephoneNumber, and TelephoneNumberRange data types of the TN Authorization List.

 PoP PASSporT Token